kyma-project/eventing-manager/docs/user/evnt-eventing-metrics.md

 | **eventing_ec_nats_delivery_per_subscription_total**      | The total number of dispatched events per subscription                                                                      |
 | **eventing_ec_nats_subscriber_dispatch_duration_seconds** | The duration of sending an incoming NATS message to the subscriber (not including processing the message in the dispatcher) |
 | **eventing_ec_subscription_status**                       | The status of a subscription. `1` indicates the subscription is marked as ready                                             |

-### Metrics Emitted by NATS Exporter

-The [Prometheus NATS Exporter](https://github.com/nats-io/prometheus-nats-exporter) also emits metrics that you can monitor.
-Learn more about [NATS Monitoring](https://docs.nats.io/running-a-nats-service/configuration/monitoring#jetstream-information).